recurly/recurly-revrec-docs/docs/ADVANCED/reports/doc-stage-details-report.md

 | Invalid INV.
 SO not present in System                    | When the invoice is loaded for a sales order that does not exist in the system, this error occurs.                                                                                                                    |
 | CM cannot be processed as INV is in error                | This will occur when the original invoice is in error status in the stage area.
 The solution is to review the reason for the invoice error.                                                                           |
 | Cumulative bill amount is over sell price                | This error occurs when overage is not allowed under profiles and the sum of invoice values for the subscription exceeds the sell price.
 The solution is to navigate to **profiles → Overage** and enable overage.     |

+# FAQ

+**Q: What should I do about an “Invalid References on INV” error?**
+A: The reference invoice number or invoice line number is incorrect.
+Check and correct the reference invoice details, then reprocess.

+**Q: Why did I get “Invalid INV.
+INV belongs to Material Right Contract”?**
+A: An invoice is associated with a **Material Right** contract line, which isn’t allowed.
+Remove the invoice information from the Material Right line.

+**Q: How do I resolve a “Bill Amount is incorrect” error?**
+A: The bill amount is wrong.
+Validate the amount on the bill and correct it before reprocessing.

+**Q: What does “Original Credit Memo does not exist or already Cancelled” mean?**
+A: You attempted to cancel a credit memo using reference details that don’t match an existing, active credit memo.
+Re-upload the cancellation with the correct reference details.

+**Q: How do I fix “Original Invoice does not exist or already Cancelled” or “Original Invoice does not exist”?**
+A: A credit memo references an invoice that doesn’t exist or was already cancelled.
+Correct the reference invoice details in your upload and reprocess.

+**Q: Why am I seeing “Invalid INV.
+SO not present in System”?**
+A: The invoice references a Sales Order (SO) that isn’t in the system.
+Reprocess the file using a valid, existing SO number.

+**Q: How do I resolve “CM cannot be processed as INV is in error”?**
+A: You’re processing a Credit Memo (CM) against an invoice currently in an **error** state.
+Fix the invoice error first; once the invoice processes successfully, submit the CM.

+**Q: What causes “Cumulative bill amount is over sell price”?**
+A: Total invoiced value for the subscription exceeds the sell price, and **over-billing** isn’t allowed.
+Go to **Profiles → Overage** and enable the overage setting (if appropriate for your policy).